-"He was my whole world" — Port Arthur teen who died in wreck had beaten death twice before - Port Arthur News
+"He was my whole world" — Port Arthur teen who died in wreck had beaten cancer, was starting college - Port Arthur News

 “We all had a cry,” he said, adding the staff shared stories of him and offered prayer together.

-Acosta and representatives of Bob Hoe school visited Barragan at her home offering condolences, while also sharing some of the stories of her son with her.
+Acosta and representatives of Bob Hope school visited Barragan at her home offering condolences, while also sharing some of the stories of her son with her.

 The start of a bright future